 The arrival of spring signals the start of a new beginning each year.
 The magnificent vista of flowers and fresh greenery basking in longer daylight hours are a daily, visual reminder of renewal.
 That process was especially important several generations ago before more advanced methods of climate control and exocytic destinations were out of reach for all but the very wealthy.
 The visual world for most was a black and white experience since the popularity and affordability of color film, printing and widespread color promotions was still in the distant future.
 Accordingly, the color of spring had a profound, positive impact on everyone.

-Railroad passenger traffic managers responded to the needs of those seeking relief from the dark, cold winter months by underscoring vacations or weekend excursions to various popular destinations in more temperate areas of the south and south west.
+Railroad passenger traffic managers responded to the needs of those seeking relief from the dark, cold winter months by taking vacations or weekend excursions to various popular destinations in more temperate areas of the south and south west.
 In the era when most of “Big Business” was headquartered in northern locations such as Boston, New York, Philadelphia, Buffalo, Pittsburgh, Cleveland, Detroit and Chicago, many business executives and families of the upper middle class anticipated these springtime trips as a preface to the longer summer vacations that normally followed in the summer months.

 The annual Cherry Blossom Festival in Washington D.C was to many the perfect balance of the admiration of nature’s beauty and respectful allegiance to our great Nation.
-That relationship was masterfully preserved by the impressive photomural that the Chesapeake & Ohio Lines released in 1935 that featured The George Washington leaving the Capitol speeding amidst the Cheery Blossoms.
+That relationship was masterfully preserved by the impressive photomural that the Chesapeake & Ohio Lines released in 1935 that featured The George Washington train leaving the Capitol speeding amidst the Cheery Blossoms.
 Artist Leslie Ragan capture a similar feeling 15 years later in several paintings commissioned by the Southern Railway to promote the Crescent Limited and Southerner streamliners.

 Western destinations enjoyed nearly a year-long following but spring also initiated mass travel to the west.
-Destinations along the Santa Fe, Southern Pacific, Union Pacific and Burlington remained popular, and that sustained passenger volume allowed those western carriers to field truly outstanding passenger service well into the late 1960s.
+Destinations along the Santa Fe, Southern Pacific, Union Pacific and Burlington railways remained popular, and that sustained passenger volume allowed those western carriers to field truly outstanding passenger train service well into the late 1960s.
 Partners in the Pacific Northwest, Northern Pacific and Great Northern were also in that class of service.

-Freight service changed with spring as well.
+Freight train service changed with spring as well.
 Locomotive crews in steam days welcomed the return of more temperate weather and the visual renewal of spring was not lost on those men that practiced their profession from the loud, hot and dirty locomotive cab.
 Mainline icing facilities started gearing up for the increased volumes of perishables made possible by extended growing seasons.
 Dieselization, streamlined, air-conditioned passenger equipment and more advanced methods of refrigeration lessened the dramatic change in seasons for men in the operating crafts.

 FAW- M B Klein, Inc.